 What is Online Arbitrage?

-Online arbitrage is the act of buying something online (from online retailers like Walmart) and sells it on an online marketplace (like Amazon) for a profit.
-It seems all you need is a computer, yes and no. Online arbitrage isn’t a “get rich quick” scheme.
-If you don’t want to end up out of pocket and holding plenty of inventory that you can’t sell, you need tools, data, and a systematic approach to identifying profitable deals.
+Online arbitrage, or OA for short, is the act of buying something online (from online retailers like Walmart) and selling it on an online marketplace (like Amazon) for a profit.
+All you need is a computer, yes and no. This type isn’t a “get rich quick” scheme.
+Suppose you want to avoid ending up out of pocket and holding plenty of inventory that you can’t sell.
+In that case, you need tools, data, and a systematic approach to identifying profitable deals.

 Different Types of Online Arbitrage

-When we talk about online arbitrage, the first way that comes to mind is Amazon online arbitrage.
+When we talk about online arbitrage, the first thing that comes to mind is Amazon online arbitrage.
 It is not the only but the most famous marketplace to do eCommerce business.
-Here I want to introduce several marketplaces briefly.
+Here is a brief introduction to some of the known marketplaces.

 1. Amazon Online Arbitrage

-the most famous platform to do online retail arbitrage that includes more than 2 million sellers and attracts hundreds of millions of buyers across the world every month.
+Amazon is the most famous platform to do online retail arbitrage.
+The marketplace includes more than 2 million sellers and attracts hundreds of millions of buyers worldwide every month.

 2. eBay-to-Amazon Arbitrage

-It doesn’t have a huge difference from other sourcing methods.
+This one isn’t much different from other sourcing methods.
 You find a product on eBay with a lower price and list it on Amazon for a profit.
-But the point you should notice here is that many of the products on eBay are used.
-If you are working on a “new product” condition on Amazon, you can’t use second-hand items.
+But the point here is that many of the products on eBay are used.
+You can’t use second-hand items if you are working on a “new product” condition on Amazon.
 You need to check eBay products more carefully for possible damages and errors.

 3. Amazon to eBay Arbitrage

 eBay has banned direct shipping products from Amazon to eBay buyers in some countries like the Us and UK.
-Although repacking the items by the eBay seller and sending them to the eBay buyer doesn’t have a problem.
-It is explicitly written:
+But repacking the items by the eBay seller and sending them to the eBay buyer doesn’t have a problem.
+It is explicitly written in eBay rules:

 4. Google Shopping

-You can upload your product data on Google Merchant Center (GMC) and use the power of google for presenting your goods to the customers.
+You can upload your product data on Google Merchant Center (GMC) and use the power of google to present your goods to the customers.

-Walmart is another huge marketplace with lots of opportunities to buy and sell.
-One of the most common sources to buy products at a reasonable price is Walmart.
+Walmart is another massive marketplace with lots of opportunities to buy and sell.
+Walmart is one of the most common sources to buy products at a reasonable price.
 However, you can also use Walmart as a selling platform too.

-Bonanza is recommended highly by the customers and gives unique features to know the potential buyers.
+Bonanza is recommended highly by customers and gives unique features to know the potential buyers.

 7. Facebook marketplace